2020 Georgia election investigation: Investigation

 Fani Willis, the district attorney for Fulton County, Georgia, began a criminal investigation into Trump's efforts to overturn the 2020 presidential election on February 10, 2021.
 Willis began interviewing election officials and staff working under Raffensperger in September 2021.

 Willis hired three attorneys and appointed them as special prosecutors in the case.
 They were John Floyd, beginning April 1, 2021; Nathan Wade, beginning November 1, 2021 and ending with his resignation on March 15, 2024; and Anna Cross, beginning July 15, 2022.

-Judge Scott F. McAfee had ruled that either Wade or Willis must resign; he ordered this after one of Trump's co-defendants surfaced information that Wade and Willis were in a romantic relationship.
+Judge Scott F. McAfee had ruled that either Wade or Willis must resign after one of Trump's co-defendants surfaced information that they were in a romantic relationship.
 The Georgia Court of Appeals ruled later in 2024 that Willis must also be removed from the case.
 On November 14, 2025, Pete Skandalakis, executive director of the Prosecuting Attorneys' Council of Georgia, announced that he would appoint himself as prosecutor for the case.
 Had he not done so, McAfee would have dismissed the case for lack of a prosecutor.